 One study I recently read by Edison Research quoted that ten percent of hourly workers have a primary workplace with 500 or more employees.
 Enterprise communication is too complicated for email to be effective.

-Look for an employee communication platform that allows you to segment each element of employee communication, ie: each type of employee should have access to the right tools and documents automatically; managers should be able to manage, view, and control communication to their teams both directly and as a group.
+Look for a communication platform that allows you to segment each element of employee communication, ie: each type of employee should have access to the right tools and documents automatically; managers should be able to manage, view, and control communication to their teams both directly and as a group.
 Finally, communications teams should be able to target their communications both globally and by team.

 3. Centralized Corporate Communication Platform